 “Every dollar I spend needs to have an ROI story behind it, so it’s important that I truly understand what I’m buying and the purpose it serves within our GTM organization.
 To do this, I find it incredibly valuable to visualize my tech stack, both current and future state, across my entire sales funnel.
 This is a great way to identify what I call tool bloat – too many platforms that provide overlapping solutions.
 This process also allows me to craft more intelligent business cases to present to internal leadership when I need to make a purchase.”

 As your needs evolve, and as new tools become available, adopting new technologies is inevitable.
 Even once you’ve created an ideal tech stack, it’s important to continually make sure it’s performing as you need it to.
-Using this tech stack diagram will help you keep your tech stack from going off the rails without sacrificing the flexibility you need.
+Using this tech stack diagram will help you easily evaluate the nice-to-have tools from the need-to-have tools.